CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 ### Preparatory steps

+In case you have multiple projects with Pouta access, first select the one you want to use at the menu bar on top left.

 Before starting your first virtual machine in cPouta/ePouta, you must first set up a SSH key pair and modify the security settings so that you will be able to connect to your virtual machine.

 ### Setting up SSH keys